 - All new private lesson students schedule an interview with a faculty member prior to their first registration.
-Current information regarding interviews is available on the Blair website or by calling the Blair Academy registrar at 615.322.7655. - After meeting with the faculty member and confirming availability and scheduling, new students should create a Profile and New Student Application at https://vupace.vanderbilt.edu/ Once an approval email is received, the student may register online for lessons and classes. - Requests for a specific teacher are honored when possible.
+Current information regarding interviews is available on the Blair Academy website or by calling the Blair Academy registrar at 615.322.7655. - After meeting with the faculty member and confirming availability and scheduling, new students should create a Profile and New Student Application.
+Once an approval email is received, the student may register online for lessons and classes.
+If you require assistance with the new student registration, a helpful video can be found here. - Requests for a specific teacher are honored when possible.
 Please do not hesitate to discuss this with the interviewing faculty member. - If a current Blair student wishes to change teachers, the situation must be discussed with the current teacher first. - Lessons on two instruments concurrently should be discussed with both teachers to determine if there is sufficient time and motivation to sustain study at appropriate levels in both areas.